TheJelmega/prog-lang/design/README.md

 #### Internal representation

-Internally, getters and setters get converted to internal function that get called when a property get's accesed.
+Internally, getters and setters get converted to internal functions that get called when a property gets accesed.

+Pseudo-code for these are the following:
 ```
 property value : Type { get { ... } };
 // =>